Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 We are also grateful to the dedicated nurses and researchers who recruited participants and collected data, ensuring the success of this project.
-We would like to express our appreciation to the members of the Huttenhower laboratory for their insightful comments and edits.
 This research was supported by the Wellcome LEAP 1kD program.

 === CRediT